pyaf/load_forecasting/README.md

 * `load_scrap.py` scraps day wise load data of Delhi from [SLDC](https://www.delhisldc.org/Loaddata.aspx?mode=17/01/2018) site and stores it in csv format.
 * `wheather_scrap.py` scraps day wise whether data of Delhi from [wunderground](https://www.wunderground.com/history/airport/VIDP/2017/8/1/DailyHistory.html) site and stores it in csv format.

 `server` folder contains django webserver code, developed to show the implemented algorithms and compare their performance.
-All the implemented algorithms are being used to forecast today's Delhi electricity load [here](http://forecast.energyandsystems.com).
+All the implemented algorithms are being used to forecast today's Delhi electricity load [here](http://forecast.energyandsystems.com) [now deprecated].
 Project report can be found in [Report](Report) folder.

 ![A screenshot of the website](screenshots/website.png "A screenshot of the website")